web analytics

 E: paul.cavalieri@chicagobooth.edu

-Paul Cavalieri serves as the senior associate director, small business operations at the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.
+Paul Cavalieri serves as the director, entrepreneurial coaching and engagement at the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.
 Paul manages and builds the educational and experiential offerings in Polsky’s small business portfolio, oversees the Polsky BUILD and LAUNCH Summer Accelerator, supports students interested in closely held and family business, and serves as a resource to local businesses on a variety of operations topics.

 Prior to joining Polsky, Paul gained expertise managing a medium-size enterprise at Race Pace Bicycles, a chain of seven bicycle shops in Maryland.
 Along with running the day to day operations, Paul focused on developing the company’s human resources system and bringing customer relationship management approaches to the marketing communications strategy.
 Before Race Pace, Paul worked as a third grade teacher at a public elementary school in Brooklyn, NY.